cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ## Decision

 We will modify the `MultiStore` interface and its concrete (`rootmulti` and `cachemulti`) implementations and introduce a new `listenkv.Store` to allow listening to state changes in underlying KVStores.
-We will also introduce two approaches for exposing the data to external consumers: writing to files and writing to a gRPC stream.
+We will also introduce the tooling for writing these state changes out to a file.

 ### Listening interface